quii/learn-go-with-tests/math.md

 }
 ```

-As I said, I know where I am and I know where I'm going.
+As I said, I know where I am, and I know where I'm going.
 Why pretend otherwise?
 The tests will soon tell me if I'm wrong.

 ```